-We called our favorite San Francisco restaurant a few days before the wedding to give them a heads up, and the total cost was just under $500.
+We called our favorite San Francisco restaurant a few days before the wedding to give the staff a heads-up, and the total cost was just under $500.

-They don’t deliver, so we hired a TaskRabbit to pick up and deliver the food to our Airbnb for an extra $30.
-He showed up right on time (with his mom to help!) and they walked in smiling, showering us with congratulations.
+The restaurant doesn’t deliver, so we hired a TaskRabbit to pick up and deliver the food to our Airbnb for an extra $30.
+He showed up right on time (with his mom to help!), and they walked in smiling, showering us with congratulations.
 Also, the food was phenomenal.

 National average for food: $2,720 (based on average of $68 per person for 40 people)